fiererlab/dada2_ONT/dada2_tutorial_ONT.md

 chopper <- "/data/cliffb/miniforge3/envs/chopper_env/bin/chopper" # CHANGE ME to your path
 system2(chopper, args = "--version")

-# Set up pathway to cutadapt (primer trimming tool) and test
+# Set up pathway to cutadapt (read reorientation and adapter/primer trimming tool) and test
 # If you don't know the path, in the terminal run "conda activate cutadapt_env" then "which cutadapt"
 # This pipeline was developed with cutadapt 4.9
 cutadapt <- "/data/cliffb/miniforge3/envs/cutadapt_env/bin/cutadapt" # CHANGE ME to your path
 system2(cutadapt, args = "--version") # Check by running shell command from R

-# Set path to the input data, in this case a fastq of super accurate basecalls
+# Set path to the input data, in this case a fastq.gz of super accurate basecalls
+# Note: You MUST use "Super Accurate" (SUP) basecalling data (i.e., not "Fast" or "High Accuracy" modes)
+# Note: If you have a folder (e.g. "fastq_pass") with many fastq files from the MinION, first concatenate them into a single file
+# E.g.: cat fastq_pass/*.fastq.gz > sup_calls.fastq.gz
 data.fp <- "/data/shared/Nanopore/Zymo_positive_control_10_28_2024/no_sample_id/20241028_1235_MN47817_FAZ82726_9877d59a/sup_calls.fastq.gz"
 ```